If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Here’s how to watch the How to Train Your Dragon franchise in chronological order:

-In addition to this chronology, one DreamWorks Dragons series and one holiday special cannot be included, but for different reasons.
+In addition to this chronology, one DreamWorks Dragons series and a holiday special cannot be included, but for different reasons.
 They are:

-Meanwhile, the 'Snaggletog Log' is a holiday special based on seasonal 'Yule Log' videos.
+Meanwhile, the Snoggletog Log is a holiday special based on seasonal "Yule Log" videos.
 The special features a window into the Haddock family home during the holidays, with various characters making appearances throughout.
 However, inconsistencies in continuity throughout the half-hour of slow television make it impossible to place it on the DreamWorks Dragon series chronology.

 What actors star in How to Train Your Dragon?

-The DreamWorks Dragons franchise has a cast that features a plethora of actors, with stars known for both live action and voice over performances.
+The DreamWorks Dragons franchise has a cast that features a plethora of actors, with stars known for both live-action and voice-over performances.
 The main character of the How to Train Your Dragon series, Hiccup Horrendous Haddock III, is played by Jay Baruchel.
-Baruchel has played Hiccup in the vast majority of the characters’ apperances.
+Baruchel has played Hiccup in the vast majority of the characters’ appearances.
 Hiccup’s dragon companion, Toothless, is voiced by Randy Thom.
 Thom is the current director of sound design at Skywalker Sound and a two-time Oscar winner.

 Some characters are played by different actors across the big and small screen entries of the series, like Snotlout Jorgensen (Jonah Hill and Zack Pearlman), Gobber the Belch (Craig Ferguson and Chris Edgerly), Ruffnut Thorston (Kristen Wiig and Andrée Vermeulen/Julie Marcus) and Stoick the Vast (Gerard Butler and Nolan North).

-DreamWorks Dragons: The Nine Realms is set more than a millenia after “How to Train Your Dragon: Homecoming,” and therefore has its own distinct cast.
-This includes Jeremy Shada as main character Tom Kullersen.
-Additional cast members include Ashley Liao, Aimee Garcia, Marcus Scribner and Vincent Tong, with recurring and supporting roles for Julia Stiles, Haley Joel Osment, Lauren Tom and D’Arcy Carden.
+DreamWorks Dragons: The Nine Realms is set more than a millennia after “How to Train Your Dragon: Homecoming,” and therefore has its own distinct cast.
+This includes Jeremy Shada as the main character Tom Kullersen.
+Additional cast members include Ashley Liao, Aimee Garcia, Marcus Scribner, and Vincent Tong, with recurring and supporting roles for Julia Stiles, Haley Joel Osment, Lauren Tom, and D’Arcy Carden.

 What inspired How to Train Your Dragon?